CCHSC AmeriCorps Senior 918

 Super Senior 918

-• Help recruit and do a little more in Senior 918 for a hourly stipend ($10/hr for up to 35 hours a month)
+• Help recruit and do a little more in Senior 918 for an hourly stipend ($10/hr for up to 35 hours a month)

 • Paid for all in-service time (service activities, training, required program events/activities)